antoineco/aco-oracle_java/README.md

 #####`version`

-Java version to install, formated as 'major_version'u'minor_version' or simply 'major_version' for the latest available release in the selected Java SE series.
-Defaults to '8'
+Java version to install, formatted as '*major_version*'u'*minor_version*' or simply '*major_version*' for the latest available release in the selected Java SE series.
+Defaults to `8`

-Note: a minor version of '0' (for example '8u0') matches the initial release of the selected Java SE series.
+*Note*: a minor version of '0' (for example `8u0`) matches the initial release of the selected Java SE series.

 #####`type`

 What envionment type to install.
-Valid values are 'jre' and 'jdk'.
-Defaults to 'jre'
+Valid values are `jre` and `jdk`.
+Defaults to `jre`

 #####`format`

 What format of installation archive to retrieve.
-Valid values are 'rpm' and 'tar.gz'.
+Valid values are `rpm` and `tar.gz`.
 Default depends on the platform

 #####`check_checksum`

 Enable checksum validation on downloaded archives.
 Boolean value.
-Defaults to 'true'
+Defaults to `true`

 #####`add_alternative`

-Add Oracle Java to the system alternatives on compatible platforms*.
+Add Oracle Java to the system alternatives on compatible platforms (Debian/RHEL/SuSE families).
 Boolean value.
-Defaults to 'false'
+Defaults to `false`

-(*Debian/RHEL/SuSE-like)

 ##Limitations

-* Prior to Java 8u20, two different releases of the same Java series could not cohabit on the same system when installed from RPM.
+Prior to Java 8u20, two different releases of the same Java series could not cohabit on the same system when installed from RPM.
 Each new version would override the previous one.
 This does not happen with tar.gz archives however.

 ##Credits